alinchet/segmentation_models.pytorch/README.md

 </div>
 Halo!
 This is my fork of the repository "segmentation_models.pytorch".
 You can find 2 additional folders.
-A train folder, that contains the basic scrips you need to run properly a model of the librairy.
+A train folder, that contains the basic scripts you need to run properly a model of the librairy.
 There is also a "example Mapillary" folder, that contains the code to train on the Mapillary Vistas dataset.
 Sbatch files are provided.
 We will see bellow the full pipeline to run something.

 The main features of this library are: